 Bands like Nirvana, Pearl Jam, Widespread Panic, The Smashing Pumpkins, Phish, and Soul Asylum all performed at the Cat's Cradle in Carrboro before they mainstreamed to national attention.

-Venues like the Cat's Cradle, The ArtsCenter, Local 506, The Cave, The Station, Nightlight, and The Strowd continue to attract national acts as well as showcasing new local talent in a myriad of genre's.
+Venues like the Cat's Cradle, The ArtsCenter, Local 506, The Cave, The Station, and Nightlight continue to attract national acts as well as showcasing new local talent in a myriad of genre's.
 They keep the music flowing all year round.

 Record label YepRoc Records has also made their home in Hillsborough.
 Artists producing under this label include Tift Merritt, Nick Lowe, Mandolin Orange, Southern Culture on the Skids, Los Straitjackets, just to name a few.